 Know Your Risks

 To keep from joining that unlucky 25 percent, start by knowing the hazards.
-A free online tool from The Hartford lets you enter your business type and location to find out how you can plan for the risks you are most likely to face.
-You can also take their Business Insurance Guide.
-This online tool helps you determine the combination of insurance that is appropriate to protect your business.
+A free online tool from the IIBHS lets you enter your zip code to find out how you can plan for the risks you are most likely to face.
+One of the best ways to address the risk of costly losses caused by severe weather is to have the right small business insurance.

 Post-disaster communication is important for every firm.
 At minimum, says Gail Moraton, business resiliency manager for IIBHS, tell employees how to find out if the business is open or closed in the event of a weather emergency.
 For instance, you could designate a call-in phone number or direct them to a website with the latest information.